jhucsf/spring2022/assign/assign05.md

 same time, both requests must be successfully carried out, with neither operation "lost" or partially completed.

-In a more practical sense, you will want to introduce a mutex to the `Server`, `Room` and `MessageQueue` objects, and then add critical section(s) where needed to ensure that the synchronization requirements are met. **Very important**: You should not allow critical sections to be accessed across object boundaries to
+In a more practical sense, you may want to introduce a mutex to the `Server`, `Room` and `MessageQueue` objects, and then add critical section(s) where needed to ensure that the synchronization requirements are met. **Very important**: You should not allow critical sections to be accessed across object boundaries to